| Q: |

 prize is shipped across the border.
 These duties would likely be collected by the shipping company. |

-Some sweepstakes say you may not use a form filling program
+Some sweepstakes say you are not allowed to use a form filling program

 to enter.
 Is there a way for these sites to tell if you're using a form filler like Roboform rather than manually